grace-notes/website/contents/topics/life-of-christ.md

 heavens is like a man who is the head of a household, who casts out from his treasury new things and old things.’

-An outline:
+### An outline

-The parable of leaven.
+- The parable of leaven.

-Christ’s strategy for the parables.
+- Christ’s strategy for the parables.

-As many as the people could hear.
+- As many as the people could hear.

-A full explanation to His disciples in private.
+- A full explanation to His disciples in private.

-The fulfillment of a prophecy.
+- The fulfillment of a prophecy.

-The parable of the hidden treasure.
+- The parable of the hidden treasure.

-The parable of the pearl of great value.
+- The parable of the pearl of great value.

-The parable of the dragnet.
+- The parable of the dragnet.

-The parable.
+- The parable.

-The explanation of the parable of the dragnet.
+- The explanation of the parable of the dragnet.

-Christ’s questioning of His disciples and their brief reply.
+- Christ’s questioning of His disciples and their brief reply.

-The last parable - the parable of the Scribe.
+- The last parable - the parable of the Scribe.

-II.
-The exposition.
+### The exposition

-The parable of the leaven.
+#### The parable of the leaven

 “He spoke to them another parable: the kingdom of the heavens is like leaven, which a woman after taking hid it into three pecks of meal,